 Key Considerations When Choosing Between Freehold and Leasehold

-- The length of the lease is a significant factor in leasehold ownership.
+The length of the lease is a significant factor in leasehold ownership.
 A short lease (usually under 80 years) can reduce the property’s value and make it difficult to secure a mortgage.
 Extending a lease can be expensive, and the cost increases significantly once the lease drops below 80 years.
+This is because, at this point, a statutory process called “marriage value” comes into play, which can substantially increase the cost of extending the lease.
+Freeholders don’t face these concerns since the ownership is permanent, providing greater peace of mind and stability.

 Extending a Lease or Buying the Freehold

 - Extending the lease: You can usually extend the lease after owning the property for two years, though the process can be costly.
-Extending before the lease drops below 80 years is crucial, as this is when the cost begins to rise significantly.
+Extending before the lease drops below 80 years is crucial, as this is when the cost begins to rise significantly due to marriage value.
+The process involves negotiating with the freeholder and often requires legal assistance, which adds to the overall cost.

 Disclaimer: